List of our scholarships

 These are made at the discretion of the Headmaster and vary in number and value from year to year.

-James Robertson served as a member of staff 1885-1919 and was the first Master in Charge of the Preparatory School.
+James Robertson was a student from 1881-84, served as a member of staff from 1885-1919 and was the first Master in Charge of the Preparatory School from 1911-19.
+The Scholarship was established as the result of a number of gifts, with major support from South Australian Freemasons.

 Ken Lord Family Boarding Scholarship

-The Scholarship has been made possible through the generosity of Mr Ken Lord (1940-44) and his family.
+The Scholarship has been made possible through the generosity of Mr. Ken Lord (PAC 1940-44) and his family, and supports boys from remote areas for whom distance is a factor in their education.

 Linden Boer Scholarship

-Was established through a bequest from Miss Eva Boer in memory of her brother, Mr Max Boer (1933-38).
+Was established through a bequest from Miss Eva Boer in memory of her brother, Mr Max Boer (PAC 1933-38).

 Margaret Jolly Scholarship

-Endowed through a bequest from Miss Margaret Jolly, the daughter of South Australia’s first Rhodes Scholar, Mr Norman Jolly (1893-98).
+Endowed through a bequest from Miss Margaret Jolly in memory of her father, Mr Norman Jolly (PAC 1893-98), South Australia’s first Rhodes Scholar.

 Murray Evens Scholarship